-The Convention which details the fundamental rights that all nations must guarantee for their children was ratified by Thailand in March 1992, with reservations in relation to three articles: Article 7 on birth registration, Article 22 on children seeking refugee status and Article 29 on education.
+The CRC, which details the fundamental rights that all nations must guarantee for their children, was ratified by Thailand in March 1992, with reservations in relation to three articles: Article 7 on birth registration, Article 22 on children seeking refugee status and Article 29 on education.
 Thailand's reservation regarding these Articles is that their application would be subject to national laws, regulations and prevailing practices in Thailand.
-In 1997, Thailand withdrew its reservation to Article 29.
+In 1997, Thailand withdrew its reservation in respect of Article 29.

-Article 34 of the CRC commits signatories to act to prevent "the exploitative use of children in pornographic performances and materials."
-This Article 34 has been enacted into Thai law by Article 26(9) of the Child Protection Act 2003.
-Please refer to our report on the domestic legal framework for further details.
+Article 34 of the CRC commits signatories to act to prevent "the exploitative use of children in pornographic performances and materials".
+This Article 34 has been enacted into Thai law by Article 26(9) of the Child Protection Act B.E.
+2546 (2003) (the Child Protection Act), which is the principal piece of legislation providing for the protection of children.
+Please refer to part 1.5 of this Report for further details.